kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

    fields (`spec.restoreFrom`, the injected node affinity, and the scheduler-assigned `spec.nodeName`).
 A mismatch fails with `PodSpecMismatch` and names the field in the event message.
-Admission already checked this in Step 2; the kubelet repeats it so it never restores against a spec it has not confirmed, and to cover the case where the checkpoint became `Ready` only after the Pod was admitted.
+Admission already checked this in Step 2; the kubelet repeats it so it never restores against a spec it has not confirmed.

 Alongside these checks, the kubelet takes a per-Pod restore lock keyed by the Pod's `(namespace, name)` rather than its UID (see [Privilege model](#privilege-model)).
 This is an